SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 dops take-account-open-offers <path to JSON file>
 ```

+---
+### Party/soul-bound Tokens

+For more information on the interfaces and templates used in this section refer to the `pbt` folder at the base of this
+repository.

 #### Create PartyBoundAttributes Unilaterally

-As an issuer of `PartyBoundAttributes`, unilaterally create the instrument and corresponding `Holding`.
-The
+As an issuer of `PartyBoundAttributes` (PBA), unilaterally create the instrument and corresponding `Holding`.
+As this
-interfaces/templates for these can be found under the `pbt` folder of this repository.
-As this is a unilateral workflow,
-it is only practical for testing scenarios where the issuer, depository, custodian and owner all exist on one node.
+is a unilateral workflow, it is only practical for testing scenarios where the issuer, depository, custodian and owner
+all exist on one node.

 ##### Input file format